-The final reason is the misalignment between the deadbolt on your door and the strike plate that the extended bolt fits through on your frame.
+Misalignment between the deadbolt and the strike plate – The final reason is the misalignment between the deadbolt on your door and the strike plate that the extended bolt fits through on your frame.
 By exerting a lot of force to get the door unlocked or locked, then this causes stress on these parts.
-The tailpiece is usually the victim here and it can become indented to such an extent that eventually the metal wears away.
+The tailpiece is usually the victim here and it can become indented to such an extent that eventually, the metal wears away.

 Of course, there are some tests you can take to prevent your door lock from spinning and avoiding this situation in the future.

 UPVC door lock test: Firstly, close the door and then lift the handle.
 Then turn the key to lock and unlock it.
 See whether your key is hard to turn when doing so.
 If this is the case, this could be an indication of misaligned strike plates and this risks causing stress to the inner lock parts whenever you turn your key.
 Secondly, open the door and lift the handles to extend the bolts and use the key to lock the handles.
 Check whether it’s hard to turn the key at this point.
 If this is the case, you may need to either service the mechanism or it may simply need lubrication.
 In either case, this will require the removal of the lock and mechanism.
 However, make sure you do not spray any silicone lubricant in the key hole.
 There is also graphite powder you can use to help with the lubrication.